EliLillyCo/pytest-wdl/README.md

 ### test_data Data Types

 available types:
+- default
-- default (this is the default if type is not specified)
+  - this is the default type if one is not specified.
+It can handle raw text files, as well as gzip compressed files.
 - vcf
+  - this considers only the first 5 columns in a VCF since the qual scores can vary slightly on different hardware.
 - bam*
+  - This converts BAM to SAM for diff comparison, enabling `allowed_diff_lines` usage since most BAM creation adds a command header or other comments that are expected to be different.

 \* requires extra dependencies to be installed, see [Installing Data Type Plugins](#installing-data-type-plugins)